-What’s the matter with Nancy Pelosi and Mitch McConnell?
+What’s the Matter with Nancy Pelosi and Mitch McConnell?

 We want to believe Republicans and Democrats are working hard up in D.C. to find the next set of solutions to this crisis.

-But our public servants are not in Washington D.C.
-They declared themselves a four-week spring break holiday and won’t even arrive back in Washington DC till May 4th.
-The sharpest economic downturn in 90 years; your US senators and congressman are on vacation.
+But our public servants are not in Washington, D.C.
+They declared themselves a four-week spring break holiday and won’t even arrive back in Washington, D.C., till May 4.
+The sharpest economic downturn in 90 years, and your US senators and congressman are on vacation.

 This is the biggest economic fire in three generations.
 Yet Nancy Pelosi and Mitch McConnell bicker and then take a little break while Main Street burns.